R-Vaishnav-Raj/NewsLetterAgent/README.md

 ```
 ### 4. Configure Environment Variables

-Create a `.env` file in the root directory of your project and add your Google ADK API key:
+add your API key into the .env file:

 ```bash
 # .env